 Milan is a tiny city located in the state of Minnesota.
 With a population of 418 people and just one neighborhood, Milan is the 463rd largest community in Minnesota.
-Much of the housing stock in Milan was built prior to World War II, making it one of the older and more historic cities in the country.
+Milan has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Milan is generally considered to be a blue-collar town.
 50.93% of the Milan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Milan is a city of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Milan who work in office and administrative support (9.94%), maintenance occupations (9.32%), and the sciences (6.21%).